 Many companies these days have a section about sustainability on their website, but how many actually have any sort of certification to demonstrate their commitment?
 Certifications can help hold companies accountable by outlining certain steps they need to achieve and maintain.
 Some trusted certifications that we look for are B Corp, Fairtrade Canada and Forest Stewardship Council (FSC).

 3. Buy Used When Possible

-When buying used or second hand, you're preventing another item from entering landfill.
+When buying used or second-hand, you're preventing another item from entering a landfill.
 One of the biggest landfill culprits is textiles!
-Did you know on Canada, the average person throw out 81 lbs. of textiles every year?
+Did you know in Canada, the average person throws out 81 lbs. of textiles every year?

-It's a bit trick to buy a second hand items at the moment, so try to repurpose items you already have and prioritize used items once businesses start opening back up.
+It's a bit tricky to buy second-hand items at the moment, so try to repurpose items you already have and prioritize used items once businesses start opening back up.